NoCheatPlus/NoCheatPlus/CONTRIBUTING.md

 Indentation, braces, split statements:
 * Use spaces, 4 for a level of indentation, no tab characters.
-* Curly braces rather like the Stoustrup variant of K&R indentation style (see wikipedia).
+* Curly braces rather like the Stoustrup variant of the K&R indentation style (see wikipedia).
 Exceptions may be empty bodies for try-catch (compact).
 Open brace in the same line of a method signature or a condition, close in a separate line, place "else if" on the same level as "if" in a separate line.
 * Splitting long lines only when semantically appealing.
 Don't use magic on splitting.
 Keep a (too) long line, rather than obfuscating the logic by splitting it.
 * Indentation of split lines is out of our reach (use auto-indent), is that even configurable (eclipse)?
 * In order to not mess everything up, we use auto-indentation but not auto-format, until decided.